 Limited Liability Protection

-Favourable regulatory environment at the present time
+Favourable regulatory environment at present

-India has been continuously involved in building a better business environment through changes in regulations.
-Currently, it is considerably easier than some years ago to open subsidiaries in India, even for foreign companies, which was one of the barriers improving over the recent years.
-Some of the notable policies that the Indian government has put in place to attract FDI include deeming manufacturing within India as strategic, like the Make in India.
+India has been continuously involved in creating a better business environment through regulatory changes.
+Currently, it is considerably easier to open subsidiaries in India than it was a few years ago, even for foreign companies, which was one of the barriers that has improved over recent years.
+Some of the notable policies that the Indian government has implemented to attract FDI include deeming manufacturing within India as strategic, as seen in the ‘Make in India’ initiative.

 Tax Benefits

 Foreign companies that legalize their subsidiary in India can also enjoy some of the tax benefits.
-Currently, the Indian corporate tax rate is fairly set up, and there are attractive investment promotion incentives for manufacturing, research & development and some service sector companies.
-In addition, to encourage foreign direct investment, India has entered into a number of ‘Double Taxation Avoidance Agreements (DTAA) ‘ with different countries, which will benefit investors by reducing overall tax liabilities.
+Currently, the Indian corporate tax rate is relatively stable, and there are attractive investment promotion incentives for manufacturing, research and development, as well as specific service sector companies.
+In addition, to encourage foreign direct investment, India has entered into a number of Double Taxation Avoidance Agreements DTAs) With various countries, which will benefit investors by reducing their overall tax liabilities.

 3. Higher believability and company visibility